fmvanderhulst/VisualizeScores/README.md

+# Thank you

+This project is a fork from msharp/pong-rank, so thanks to msharp!

-# Pong Ranker
+# Score Visualizer

-Uses the [Elo rating system](http://en.wikipedia.org/wiki/Elo_rating_system) to maintain a ranking of competitors.
-In my case, used to rank table tennis players at my workplace.
+Simple app to visualize scores, scores are stored in a datastore on GCP, in this case also JSON files are attached to the scores, to visualize the results on which the score is based.
+These are created offline in another app and pushed to GCP, as it involves some IP.

 ## Users

 This is a GAE app.
 The user system is piggy backed off the Google authentication API provided.
 To register, a competitor needs a google account.

 ## Todo

-  - _undo_ a result by winding back all adjustments and replaying the subsequent results to readjust ranking
-  - feature which estimates the probable ranking changes if a player defeats another player
-  - docking of points if no matches played in set time period (+ points awarded for playing high number of matches ?? top 20% of playing frequency)
+  - everything haha